MGelein/leaves-of-inguri/assets/story.md

  - Gardens - Patio / Terrace
  - Gardens - Tree Garden

+#### Quests
+For every quest we have a short description that describes where a quest __ends__.
+- (Outskirts - Inguri Forest) Help the old forester by finding the rogue tree
+- (Outskirts - Gatehouse) Bring the city crest from the Gatehouse back to the archeologist
+- (Outskirts - Housing District) Find and bring back a total of _n_ rings to town
+- (Palace - Servant Quarters) Kill the, now undead, servants to bring peace to their haunted existence
+- (Palace - Armory) Find the three parts of the chain armor, maybe some ore
+- (Palace - Throne Room) Find more information about why the Lost City fell, uncover its faith
+- (Gardens - Greenhouse) Gather the various components for a brew that will fortify your body
+- (Gardens - Patio) Help the old tree on the patio by defeating the rogue trees
+- (Gardens - Tree Garden) Defeat the second of the three cultists and gain their jewel

 ### The third arc: The Inner Sanctum (Blink)
 The third and final arc finishes of the story we started with our final spell (blink) and hopefully a boss fight against the great evil that caused all this.
 During this arc we learn to work with 'Blink' and should not learn much new knowledge, only maybe some twists.